Pranaybot/capstone-project-2/README.md

    f) Create a new user using this command: `CREATE USER username WITH PASSWORD 'password' NOSUPERUSER;` You can set the name of `USER` and `PASSWORD` to something you like.
    g) Optionally, you can grant permissions to the user.
 One command you could use is this one: `GRANT ALL PERMISSIONS ON KEYSPACE keyspace_name TO username;`
    h) Exit the `cqlsh` instance by typing `exit`; or Ctr+d.
-In the config object found in the cassandraConfig file, enter the values you created for username and password.
+In the env file, enter the values you created for username and password.
    i) If you wish to interact with Cassandra directly, use the command here with the username and password you specified: `cqlsh -u username -p password`.

 ### D) Project build